GestiFute

 Gestão de Carreiras de Profissionais Desportivos, S.A., known as GestiFute, is a Portuguese company providing agent services for footballers.
 Unlike other football associations, Portugal allowed other parties to own part of the economic rights of the players, in order to receive part of the transfer fees.
-Its major stakeholder is Silva International Investments, currently headed by Riccardo Silva.

 The company was founded by Jorge Mendes in 1996.

 Players investment

 GestiFute involved in numbers of high profile move in European transfer market, such as Cristiano Ronaldo.
 Before FIFA set up a new law restricting third party ownership (with "significant influence"), GestiFute was actively involved in third parties ownership.
 However, it in fact conflict of interests, as GestiFute was both the owner and the agent of the player.
 After 2008, GestiFute only received agent fees for the deals the company broke, and not actively in third parties ownership.
 However a portion of the million transfer deal (such as 5%) was already half of, or even exceeded, the annual salary of the player.